Passionate for Justice

 The authors are an African-American woman and a child of white supremacy.
 Both have dedicated themselves to working, writing, and developing ministries oriented toward justice, equity, and mercy.
 This book can be used in all settings, but most especially in churches (pastors and other church leaders, study groups), seminaries, and universities.

 Catherine Meeks, PhD, is the former Executive Director of the Absalom Jones Center for Racial Healing, the retired Clara Carter Acree Distinguished Professor of Socio-Cultural Studies from Wesleyan College, and the former Founding Executive Director of the Lane Center for Community Engagement and Service.
 Dr. Meeks is the author of six books, including The Night is Long but Light Comes in the Morning, the editor of Living Into God’s Dream: Dismantling Racism in America, and the co-author of Passionate for Justice: Ida B Wells as Prophet for Our Times.
 She is the winner of The President Joseph R. Biden Lifetime Achievement Award, and was one of Georgia Trend Magazine’s notable women in 2022.
 She holds a Master’s Degree in Social Work from Clark Atlanta University, and a PhD from Emory University.
-She is the founder of Turquoise and Lavender, an institute for transformation and healing.
+She is the founder of Turquoise and Lavender, an institute for transformation and healing and writes regular opinion pieces for Baptist News Global.
 Dr. Meeks lives in Atlanta, Georgia.

 NIBS STROUPE retired in 2017 as pastor of Oakhurst Presbyterian Church, a nationally recognized leader in multicultural and racial justice ministry.
 He has written numerous articles for magazines, including The Atlantic online.
 He has written frequently for Westminster/John Knox's Feasting on the Word series, and is a frequent contributor to Journal for Preachers.
 He is the author of four books.
 He lives in Atlanta, Georgia.